 Kay: It’s predictable.
 And when they go to marry, you know, the victim is going to be attracted to someone who is going to take charge and be just like the parent that was in charge in their family.
 And most often, in these chaotic homes, there’s a very dominant parent and a very passive parent.

-Kay: And so they will replicate that model in their marriage.
+Kay: And so, they will replicate that model in their marriage.

 Jim: Well, you guys, we have really cracked it open.
 I mean, this is the start – I think we’ve done a good job on the first day to paint the picture for the listeners.
-Let’s come back next time and delve a little more into the marriage application of this, how those combinations work, things that people can do to make the observation of where they’re at and then what steps they can take to begin to grow in Christ.
+Let’s come back next time and delve a little more into the marriage application of this, how those combinations work.
+Things that people can do to make the observation of where they’re at, and then what steps they can take to begin to grow in Christ.
 Can we do that?

-Kay: That sounds great.
+Kay: Sounds great.